The Best Cleaning Tricks for Hard-to-Remove Stuff

 A simple, more natural way for cleaning your oven is to place an oven-safe pot or bowl filled with water inside.
-Set your oven to 450 degrees for 20 to 60 minutes to loosen dirt and grease with the steam.
+Set your oven to 450°F for 20 to 60 minutes to loosen dirt and grease with the steam.
 Once your oven is cool, wipe off the condensation and the grease will come with it.
 If stubborn spots persist, scrub with a paste of baking soda and lemon or vinegar.
 This steam-cleaning option doesn’t take as long as pyrolytic cleaning and doesn’t produce smoke, either.
 It’s a win-win!
-Plus: If your kitchen sponge smells funky, here’s how to clean it.

 How to get dents out of wood

 Soak a washcloth in water and wring it out a bit so it’s not sopping wet.
 Put the damp washcloth on the affected area.
 The water will wick through the wood, and that’s fine.
 Now, with your iron on its highest setting, place it on the damp washcloth over the affected area, and make small movements back and forth and in circles.
 Press down firmly and continue until your washcloth is dry.
 It won’t take long to evaporate.
 At this point, the wood fibres are absorbing the water and should expand back to where they were originally.
 Continue this process and repeat by adding more water until the dents rise up to be flush with the rest of the material.

 Try these tricks to remove water stains from wood.